 However, the submitter is responsible to bear all travel and accommodation costs for this person who will be contacted by INPUT prior to the conference to prepare the discussion.

-The standard conference fee to attend INPUT 2020 Potsdam is 220 Swiss Franc.
-Registration will open before Christmas 2019.
+The standard conference fee to attend INPUT 2020 Potsdam is 240 Swiss Franc.

 After the INPUT Conference